 Logitech G613 Wireless Mechanical Gaming Keyboard 5

 I’m a simple man.
-When I see a beaut, I drool like a baby.
 When I saw the Logitech G613 around the net, I thought for myself – I should get this.
 Fast forward today and while typing this review on it, I still felt like it is one of the most beautiful keyboards out there.
 With my praises out, it isn’t actually perfect.
 The wrist-rest in particular is glued to the chassis and it isn’t as slim as what I thought.

 Logitech G613 Wireless Mechanical Gaming Keyboard 8